 Keep in mind that if you decide to enter into a payment plan to settle the charge off, the payment is included in your debt-to-income ratio, which may reduce the loan amount you can afford.
 Although we should also reiterate that paying off a charge off is usually not required to qualify for a USDA home loan.

 One additional point I should mention is that the guidelines outlined above apply to the USDA guaranteed home loan program and not the USDA direct home loan or USDA streamline refinance programs.
-For example, in most cases, having a charge off within the past three years disqualifies you from the USDA streamline refinance program.
+For example, in most cases, having a charge off within the past three years prevents you from qualifying for a USDA streamline refinance.